-Modelled on UEA’s pioneering Creative Writing MA, the eight-day course will be for students who wish to develop their skills as writers of fiction through a series of intensive workshops, tutorials, public talks and other events.
+Modelled on UEA’s pioneering Creative Writing MA, the eight-day course will be for students who wish to develop their skills as writers through a series of intensive workshops, tutorials, public talks and other events.
 Applicants should be able to remark cogently and in detail on others’ work, and should expect their own work to be discussed in constructive detail.

 Click here to apply.